yuvalmGS/gigaspaces-wiki-jekyll/xap97net/writing-your-first-caching-application.markdown

 - Full source code for Data Loader: [DataLoader.cs|EX:Data Grid A .NET - Basic Topologies - DataLoader.cs]
 - Full source code for Simple Reader: [SimpleReader.cs|EX:Data Grid A .NET - Basic Topologies - SimpleReader.cs]
 - Full source code for Notified Reader: [NotifiedReader.cs|EX:Data Grid A .NET - Basic Topologies - NotifiedReader.cs]
-- Full source code for the {{Account}} object: [Account.cs|EX:Data Grid A .NET - Basic Topologies - Account.cs]
+- Full source code for the `Account` object: [Account.cs|EX:Data Grid A .NET - Basic Topologies - Account.cs]

-**The full .NET client package** can be found at the following path: {{<GigaSpaces Root>\NET vX\examples\DataGrid\}}.
+**The full .NET client package** can be found at the following path: `<GigaSpaces Root>\NET vX\examples\DataGrid\`.

 ## Client Operating Process (In Brief)

 1. When you run the Data Loader, it:
     - Connects to the Data Grid and clears it from all data.

-    - Creates a new {{Account}} object, with a certain {{userName}} and {{accountID}}.
-The Account also has a {{Balance}} field, which is obtained by calculating {{AccountID*10}}.
+    - Creates a new `Account` object, with a certain `userName` and `accountID`.
+The Account also has a `Balance` field, which is obtained by calculating `AccountID*10`.
-    - Writes 100 {{Account}} instances with IDs 1 through 100 to the Data Grid, using a write operation.
+    - Writes 100 `Account` instances with IDs 1 through 100 to the Data Grid, using a write operation.
-1. When you run a Simple Reader, it reads all the {{Account}} instances in the Data Grid, then reads them again every few seconds, until you close it.
+1. When you run a Simple Reader, it reads all the `Account` instances in the Data Grid, then reads them again every few seconds, until you close it.
-2. When you run a Notified Reader, it registers for notification on the {{Account}} class, and starts listening for notifications.
-When {{Account}} objects are written to the Data Grid, the Notified Reader immediately receives notifications from the Data Grid.
-The notifications include the {{Account}} objects themselves.
+2. When you run a Notified Reader, it registers for notification on the `Account` class, and starts listening for notifications.
+When `Account` objects are written to the Data Grid, the Notified Reader immediately receives notifications from the Data Grid.
+The notifications include the `Account` objects themselves.
 3. If you run more 'Simple Readers' or 'Notified Readers', they repeat step 2 or 3 above, respectively.

 ## How the Client Application Connects to the Data Grid

-The application connects to the space using the GigaSpaces {{GigaSpacesFactory.FindSpace(spaceUrl)}} method.
+The application connects to the space using the GigaSpaces `GigaSpacesFactory.FindSpace(spaceUrl)` method.
 This is a method that accepts a _space URL_, discovers the space, and returns a proxy that allows the application to work with the space.
 The URL is usually not defined in the client application itself, but is supplied to it as an argument when it is started.

 In this tutorial, we will use a space connection URL similar to the following:

     jini://*/*/myDataGrid

 - This URL uses the Jini protocol, which enables dynamic discovery of the space (the client does not need to know which machines are participating in the Data Grid).
-- {{\*/\*/myDataGrid}} specifies that the client wants to connect to a cluster in which all the spaces are called {{myDataGrid}}, regardless of which physical machines participate in the cluster.
+- `\*/\*/myDataGrid` specifies that the client wants to connect to a cluster in which all the spaces are called `myDataGrid`, regardless of which physical machines participate in the cluster.
 - **`useLocalCache`** is an additional parameter, not shown above, which launches a local cache in the connecting application.
 This is necessary for the master-local and local-view topologies.

 (i) The URL above is used by the application to **connect** to the space (a cluster of spaces in this case), so it is called a _space connection URL_.
 This should not be confused with a _space start URL_, a similar form of URL which can be used to **start** a space.
 In this tutorial, you will not use a space start URL, rather you will start the spaces using the GS-UI, as described below.